 One form of telehealth is virtual doctors.
 Virtual doctors often operate by allowing their patients to book appointments through an online app and host a live video consultation.

 This is an extremely beneficial option for employees as many don’t get the time to visit the doctor during their normal working hours.
 Due to this, telemedicine is becoming more important to employees with 40% of US millennials stating that having a telemedicine option at work is “extremely important to them”.
-This trend isn’t just exclusive to individuals either, with large health organisations such as the NHS expected to embrace online doctors very soon due to the £7.5 billion savings they would make by implementing them.
+This trend isn’t just exclusive to individuals either, with large health organizations such as the NHS expected to embrace online doctors very soon due to the £7.5 billion savings they would make by implementing them.

 Why virtual doctors are the next step in employee wellbeing

-At the moment there are many fads when it comes to employee wellbeing, with perks such as egg freezing, cryopreservation and nap pods being offered to employees.
+At the moment there are many fads when it comes to employee wellbeing, with perks such as egg freezing, cryopreservation, and nap pods being offered to employees.
 But in reality, many of us wouldn’t like to be frozen after death, or have children at an age where we may not be active enough to spend time with them?
 These fads, like many others before, will come and go again in the blink of an eye.

 Virtual doctors are truly a win-win benefit for both employers and employees.
 Employers benefit from a healthier and more productive workforce, employees benefit from a convenient form of medical care.
 So why not look into virtual doctor providers today?